La Iglesia Que Migra

 Altar Frontal with Doves (1450-1461), Casa Museo de Milano, medium: silk, silver, silver gilt, velvet weave, height: 90m, Source: m (3.54in) width: (240mm (9.44in), Fondazione artistica Poldi Pezzoli “Onlus,” 2013, Museo Poldi Pezzoli.
 Image and caption source: Wikimedia Commons

-In this episode of OPTalks Father Brian Strassburger and Father Flavio Bravo converse with artist and anthropologist Cinthya Santos Briones about the Jesuits’ efforts on behalf of migrants in the Rio Grande Valley, what it means to acompañar migrants along the U.S.-Mexico border, and why they see themselves as an itinerant group as they work with migrants on both sides of the frontera.
+In this Spanish/English language episode of OPTalks Father Brian Strassburger and Father Flavio Bravo talk with artist and anthropologist Cinthya Santos Briones about the Jesuits’ efforts on behalf of migrants in the Rio Grande Valley, what it means to acompañar migrants along the U.S.-Mexico border, and why they see themselves as an itinerant group as they work with migrants on both sides of the frontera.

 In 2021, a small mobile team of Jesuit priests arrived in Brownsville, Texas, where they started Del Camino Jesuit Border Ministries to work with migrants on both sides of the Rio Grande, including migrant shelters in the Mexican state of Tamaulipas.